VECTOR-BORNE DISEASE EPIDEMIOLOGY AND VECTOR BIOLOGY RESEARCH GROUP

-WELCOME TO THE Vector-borne infectious disease research group
+WELCOME TO THE Vector-borne disease EPIDEMIOLOGY AND VECTOR BIOLOGY group

 Our research aims at understanding the complex vector-parasite-host interactions in order to provide innovative ways that can be exploited for disease control.